 30. Discuss the circumstances that resulted in Jamestown becoming a royal colony in 1624.

-31. Identify the oldest representative legislative assembly in the English colonies.
+31. Identify the oldest elected representative legislative assembly in the English colonies.

 32. Identify the main source of wealth of the Virginia colony in the 17th century.